Will Rackley: Professional career

-2011 NFL Draft
+Pre-draft

 Along with David Arkin, Ben Ijalana, and Brandon Fusco, Rackley was considered one of the best small-school offensive line prospects.
-He was drafted with the 76th overall pick in the 2011 NFL Draft by the Jacksonville Jaguars.

 Jacksonville Jaguars

-Rackley played 15 games in his rookie season, including 14 starts at left guard.
+Rackley was selected in the third round with the 76th overall pick in the 2011 NFL draft by the Jacksonville Jaguars.
+He played 15 games in his rookie season, including 14 starts at left guard.
 In the 2012 preseason, right tackle Eben Britton was moved to Rackley's position of left guard.
 Rackley was then expected to contribute as a backup guard and center before suffering an injury.
 Rackley spent the 2012 season on injured reserve.
 In 2013, Rackley returned to the starting left guard position.
 He was placed on injured reserve on December 17, 2013.

 Rackley was released by the Jaguars on May 12, 2014.

 Baltimore Ravens

 Rackley signed with the Baltimore Ravens on May 19, 2014.
 The Ravens placed Rackley on injured reserve on August 25, 2014, with a concussion.